moviemasher/moviemasher.js/dev/docs/md/rendering.md

 - [[AudioOutput]]: a single audio file
 - [[ImageOutput]]: a single image file
 - [[VideoOutput]]: a single video file
-- [[VideoSequenceOutput]]: a single audio file, and an image file per frame
+- [[ImageSequenceOutput]]: a single audio file, and an image file per frame
 - [[WaveformOutput]]: a single image file, representing audio content

 Each output caches any [[Mash]] assets it requires before generating its [[CommandArgs]].